rohan-hitchcock/tcells-portfolio/readme.md

-- `sinusoid_mapping`: this module is concerned with approximating the sinusoids using a connected network of curves, and extracting the displacements of cells moving along these curves (i.e. looking at the distance along the curve between to points rather than the straight line distance).
+- `sinusoid_mapping`: this module is concerned with approximating the sinusoids using a connected network of curves, and extracting the displacements of cells moving along these curves (i.e. looking at the distance along the curve between two points rather than the straight line distance).
 It takes microscope imaging data after it has been analysed by Imaris (a program that works directly with the output of the microscope).
 Components can be used individually, but the main entry point is `sinusoid_mapping.process`